panyakapoor1/panyakapoor1/README.md

 ## 🌿 Open Source Journey

-Currently contributing to **[SpectraX](https://github.com/panyakapoor1/spectrax_1)** - an AI-powered fitness companion that tracks workouts, analyzes body posture in real time, and visualizes movement in 3D directly from the browser.
+Contributed to **[SpectraX](https://github.com/panyakapoor1/spectrax_1)** - an AI-powered fitness companion that tracks workouts, analyzes body posture in real time, and visualizes movement in 3D directly from the browser.
 No wearables, no external hardware.

+Successfully merged my first open-source Pull Request, contributing smooth scrolling integration with Lenis to enhance the user experience.

 This is the start of my open-source journey - learning by doing, collaborating on real problems, and shipping things that matter.